When was James Madison born?

 Madison was born March 16th, 1751, to a wealthy family in Virginia.
 The family owned a tobacco plantation known as Mount Pleasant.
 He was one of 12 children.
 Due to illness, many of them didn’t reach adulthood.
 It isn’t known what the underlying ailments were.
 Madison was kept at home frequently to reduce the risk of illness.

 Due to the family’s wealth, he received an excellent education.
 He was educated at the plantation by various tutors.
 One that worked with him for several years was Donald Robertson.
 Madison excelled in writing, reading, and math and learned fluent Latin through him.

 In 1769 he enrolled at Princeton University and excelled in all classes.
 He was passionate about debate and speech.
 He joined the American Whig Society, an organization on campus with political undertones.
 He worked hard and completed the three-year Bachelor’s program in two years.
 He had a firm grasp of morality, values, and philosophy due to his education.

 Was James Madison a Lawyer?

 Many refer to him as a lawyer, but he has no record of achieving a law degree.
 He returned to the plantation and tutored his younger siblings.
 He also read various law books and taught himself how to interpret those laws and situations where they could be applied.
 He talked fluently about the law to the point many turned to him for expert legal advice!

-Madison took over the plantation after his parents died.
+Madison took over the family plantation after his parents died.
 He was an excellent businessman.
 The plantation had more than 100 slaves doing the labor there at any given point in time.
 It is claimed when he took office, he publicly called for the freedom of slaves.
 However, those close to him said he referred to slaves as a necessary part of the business in private.
 He believed it was the only way for any plantation to be prosperous.

 President Madison’s Wife